Co-Chairmen of the Executive Committee: Edward D Herlihy, Daniel A Neff

 People: Wachtell Lipton is consistently ranked as one of the most prestigious and desirable law firms to work for in the United States, enabling the firm to attract the most outstanding and motivated attorneys and law school graduates in the United States and from around the world.

 Achievements: Wachtell Lipton consistently ranks near the very top of legal advisors by transaction dollar volume, even though it is significantly smaller than all of its major competitors.
-Over the past ten years, the firm has been the legal advisor on four of the five largest transactions in the United States and four of the ten largest transactions globally, as well as numerous other acquisition and restructuring transactions across many industries and of every description.
+Over the past ten years, the firm has been the legal advisor on four of the five largest transactions in the United States and five of the ten largest transactions globally, as well as numerous other acquisition and restructuring transactions across many industries and of every description.